Pharmacy Tech I - MyNorth.com

 ENTRY REQUIREMENTS

-Temporary Pharmacy Technician License issued by the State of Michigan, by starting date required OR enrolled in MMC employer based training program.
-After one year full licensure will be required for continued employment
+Pharmacy Technician License issued by the State of Michigan or a temporary license by starting date and full licensure within 180 days of hire date.

 High school diploma (or G.E.D. equivalent), courses in chemistry and biology preferred.